rvssca/VoIP/README.md

 Click [OK] to restore phonebook, call log, config, user configuration.

-You will "restore in progress" on the phnoe display.
+You will see "restore in progress" on the phone display.

 After a pause, the phone will boot.
 Do not interrupt.
 It takes a couple of minutes.